|

 Data: QTFs |

-OrcaWave can compute the potential load contribution to QTFs using either the direct method (analogous to diffraction load RAOs), or the indirect method (analogous to the Haskind load RAOs), or both.
+OrcaWave can compute the potential load contribution to full QTFs using either the direct method (analogous to diffraction load RAOs), or the indirect method (analogous to the Haskind load RAOs), or both.
 If both types of potential load are computed, then the preferred QTF calculation method will set the default choice for which data to import when importing results into OrcaFlex (you can change your mind at the import stage).

 The free surface panelled zone is the portion of the free surface that is exterior to the body (or bodies) and bounded by a circle centred on the global origin (the inner circle).
 It must be described by panels in order to evaluate the surface forcing contribution to full QTFs.
 The panels can be provided in a mesh file or you can ask OrcaWave to automatically generate them.